Siemens-Schuckert

 Siemens-Schuckert (or Siemens-Schuckertwerke) was a German electrical engineering company headquartered in Berlin, Erlangen and Nuremberg that was incorporated into the Siemens AG in 1966.

 Siemens Schuckert was founded in 1903 when Siemens & Halske acquired Schuckertwerke.
 Subsequently, Siemens & Halske specialized in communications engineering and Siemens-Schuckert in power engineering and pneumatic instrumentation.
 During World War I Siemens-Schuckert also produced aircraft.
-It took over manufacturing of the renowned Protos vehicles in 1908.
+It took over manufacturing of the Protos vehicles in 1908.
 In World War II, the company had a factory producing aircraft and other parts at Monowitz near Auschwitz.
 There was a workers camp near the factory known as Bobrek concentration camp.

 The Siemens Schuckert logo consisted of an S with a smaller S superimposed on the middle with the smaller S rotated left by 45 degrees.
 The logo was used into the late 1960s, when both companies merged with the Siemens-Reiniger-Werke AG to form the present-day Siemens AG.